softwaresaved/distance-consultancy/Governance.md

 Is compatibility of Distance extras with Distance releases tested?
 ------------------------------------------------------------------

 [Distance Extras](http://distancesampling.org/distanceextras.html) provides links to Distance-related tools and downloads.

-Are these tested for compatibility with new Distance releases as they appear?
+ * Are these tested for compatibility with new Distance releases as they appear?
+   * No.

 Bibliography
 ------------